elestio-examples/traduora/tests/README.md

 # Traduora, verified and packaged by Elestio

-[Traduora](https://traduora.co/) offers translation management system for enterprises and language service providers to automate their translation workflows.
+Import and export the most common formats, work together with your team, instantly deliver translation updates over the air, and more!

+[Traduora](https://traduora.co/) is the perfect home for managing your translation workflow.

 <img src="https://github.com/elestio-examples/traduora/raw/main/traduora.png" alt="traduora" width="800">

 [![deploy](https://github.com/elestio-examples/traduora/raw/main/deploy-on-elestio.png)](https://dash.elest.io/deploy?source=cicd&social=dockerCompose&url=https://github.com/elestio-examples/traduora)

-You might want to deploy Traduora on elest.io if you want automated backups, reverse proxy with SSL termination, DOS protection, firewall, automated OS & Software updates, and a team of Linux experts and open source enthusiasts to ensure your services are always safe, and functional.
+Deploy a <a target="_blank" href="https://elest.io/open-source/traduora">fully managed Traduora</a> on <a target="_blank" href="https://elest.io/">elest.io</a> if you want automated backups, reverse proxy with SSL termination, firewall, automated OS & Software updates, and a team of Linux experts and open source enthusiasts to ensure your services are always safe, and functional.

 # Why use Elestio images?

 - Elestio stays in sync with updates from the original source and quickly releases new versions of this image through our automated processes.
 - Elestio images provide timely access to the most recent bug fixes and features.
-- We regularly publishes container images that contain the most current distribution packages, ensuring that users have access to the latest versions of their software..
 - Our team performs quality control checks to ensure the products we release meet our high standards.
-- We take steps to ensure that all updates and changes are thoroughly tested and verified so as not to cause any issues or disruptions for our users.

 # Usage